monamaret/websearch-mcp/docs/TABNINE_SETUP.md

 ### Advanced Configuration

-For production environments with custom settings:
+For production environments with absolute paths:

 ```json
 {